 In any case, if you get a spoofed email, notify the relevant institution.
-While notifying the institution, you may also include a CC to “email@example.com” so that the cyber crime cells can also take a look at it.
+While notifying the institution, you may also include a CC to “[email protected]” so that the cybercrime cells can also take a look at it.

-A safe path to follow: If you receive any email purporting to be from your Bank, Credit Card provider, PayPal or financial institution asking you to click on a link and change something, ignore it.
+A safe path to follow: If you receive an email purporting to be from your Bank, Credit Card provider, PayPal or financial institution asking you to click on a link and change something, ignore it.

 Some of you might want to read about Business Email Compromise here.